jeffkritzman/Music-Viz/README.md

 # Music-Viz

-This code provides a way to take WAV files and convert them into CSV files, using R.
+This code provides a way to take WAV or MP3 files and convert them into CSV files, using R.

 I have borrowed heavily from Hansen Johnson's blog: https://hansenjohnson.org/post/spectrograms-in-r/